 Who does the ViDA initiative apply to?

-ViDA applies to businesses that sell goods or services to customers in the European Union, regardless of whether they are based within or outside the EU.
-This includes online marketplaces, platforms, and intermediaries that facilitate sales between sellers and buyers.
+ViDA applies to any business selling goods or services to EU customers, whether based inside or outside the EU.
+Importantly, this includes online marketplaces, platforms and other intermediaries that facilitate transactions between buyers and sellers.

 What changes will VAT in the Digital Age bring to invoices?